 When your shoppable post appears in your followers’ feeds, all they have to do is tap the shopping bag icon on an image to reveal more info about the product.

 If a user taps on the info box, they’ll be able to checkout directly on Instagram or they’ll be directed to a URL where they can shop and purchase the product!

 When it comes to shoppable posts in Instagram Stories, there are over 500 million accounts globally tapping through stories each day, and one-third of the most viewed stories are from businesses!
 So you know you’re going to be showing off your products to an engaged audience from the get-go!

-Finally, while it’s still in testing stages, there is a chance your shoppable post will appear on Instagram’s Explore page!
+Finally, there’s also is a chance your shoppable post will appear on Instagram’s Explore page!